lichenophile/obsidian-paintr/README.md

 ## Migrating from highlightr
 If you've previously used the highlightr plugin, you can migrate your settings by copying:
 - `<vault>/.obsidian/plugins/highlightr-plugin/data.json` =>
-- `<vault>/.obsidian/plugins/painter/data.json`
+- `<vault>/.obsidian/plugins/paintr/data.json`
 Note - this will break settings page previews atm

-Then, disable & enable the Painter plugin.
+Then, disable & enable the Paintr plugin.
 Make sure to check settings have sucessfully migrated, and if they have, feel free to uninstall highlightr.

 ## css-classes vs. inline-styles: which should you choose?